theabro/ukca-playbook/README.md

 _With thanks to Richard Smith and Matt Prior_

-This playbook is used to provision a VM on the Jasmin scientific computing cloud.
+This playbook is used to provision a VM on the JASMIN Unmanaged Cloud.
-The playbook deploys a machine and installs x2go server on the VM allowing the user to use applications requiring x windows.
+The playbook deploys a machine and installs X2Go server on the VM allowing the user to use applications requiring X windows.
 [x2goclient](http://wiki.x2go.org/doku.php/download:start) will need to be installed on the local machine.

 When the system is completed, the system of VMs will look like